 At Lawyer Legion, we developed this online attorney directory to help the public find a lawyer in the State of Texas.
 This online attorney directory also provides information on legal organizations and lawyer referral services located throughout the state.

 Our parent company, Internet Lava, LLC, builds websites and internet marketing strategies for lawyers across the United States.
 Although we can't provide you legal advice, we can help you stop possible issues and avoid common mistakes.

-Texas Disciplinary Rules of Professional Conduct (TDRPC) - This link is to a PDF file of the general rules of professional conduct and ethics all licensed Texas lawyers must abide by.
+Texas Disciplinary Rules of Professional Conduct (TDRPC) - Visit the website of the Texas Center for Legal Ethics to find a PDF file listing the general rules of professional conduct and ethics that apply to all licensed Texas lawyers.
+(Tex.
+Disciplinary R. Prof. Conduct (1989) reprinted in Tex.
+Govt Code Ann., tit.
+2, subtit.
+G, app.
+(Vernon Supp.
+1995)(State Bar Rules art X [[section]]9)).
 The State Bar of Texas can be contacted at:

 1414 Colorado St.